 NEW THIS FALL Chewing on the Word – After the 9am worship Fireside Room & 11am worship Commons

 Discussion of the weekly Scripture text used for the sermon.
 Everyone is invited!
 If you interested in knowing more about the Scripture and how it might impact your daily life; this class is for you!
 Lunch will be provided for those attending the 11:00 worship service.

 - Connect Groups -

-These groups will meet for either six weeks as a short term group, or ongoing weekly.
+Connect Groups: These groups will meet weekly for six weeks or monthly.
 The time and focus of the group will be centered around a shared issue or activity.
 The duration of the gathering is one hour.
 The core of the time together is developing relationship with the Holy and with each other.
-A host will hold the space meeting on site at church, in coffee houses or in homes.
+Groups will meet on site at church, in coffee houses/restaurants, or in homes.

 Six Week Connect Groups